jhpyle/docassemble/_docs/docker.md

 server may become corrupted if [PostgreSQL] is not gracefully shut down.

-By default, [Docker] gives containers ten seconds to shut down before forcibly shutting them down, but sometimes [PostgreSQL] takes a little longer than ten seconds to shut down, so it is a good idea to give the container plenty of time to shut down gracefully.
+By default, [Docker] gives containers ten seconds to shut down before forcibly shutting them down.
+Usually, ten seconds is plenty of time, but if the server is slow, [PostgreSQL] might take a little longer than ten seconds to shut down.
+To be on the safe side, give the container plenty of time to shut down gracefully.
 The `-t 60` means that [Docker] will wait up to 60 seconds before forcibly shutting down the container.
-Usually the container will shut down in about ten seconds.

 To see a list of stopped containers, run `docker ps -a`.
 To remove a container, run `docker rm <containerid>`.